core-man/comment.2020.EPSL/README.md

-All the data, materials and scripts used in Yao et al. (2020), i.e., comment on "*Origin of temporal changes of inner-core seismic waves*" by Yang and Song (2020).
+All the data and scripts used in Yao et al. (2020), i.e., *comment on "Origin of temporal changes of inner-core seismic waves*" by Yang and Song (2020)*.

 - [SSI-D1-199312-200309](SSI-D1-199312-200309/): doublet 9303 in SSI
 - [SSI-D2-199807-201306](SSI-D2-199807-201306/): doublet 9813 in SSI